isc-projects/kea/doc/sphinx/arm/stats.rst

 (-get), resetting to zero or a neutral value (-reset), or removing a statistic completely (-remove).
-We can change the statistics time based limit (-sample-age-set) and size based limit (-sample-count-set) which control how long or how many samples of the given statistic are retained.
+We can change the statistics time based limit (-sample-age-set) and size based limit (-sample-count-set) which control how long or how many samples of a given statistic are retained.

 The difference between reset and remove is somewhat subtle.
 The reset command sets the value of the statistic to zero or a neutral value,